Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 # Textures

-The Textures file is a binary resource that contains one or more images that are used as textures for the features in the store.
+The Textures file is a binary resource that contains images to be used as textures for the features in the store.
 A single Texture.bin file contains 1 to n textures for a single specific texture level of detail.
 It can contain a single texture atlas or multiple individual textures.
 The bundling is determined by the authoring application so that specific aspects of the materials and textures used can be taken into account (e.g. tiling).

 ## Texture Recommendations and Requirements

 The number and volume of textures tends to be the limiting display factor, especially for web and mobile clients.
 Here are are few guidelines to get the most out of texture resources.

-### Image Formats
+**Image Formats**

 I3S supports multiple texture formats.
 The format used depends on the use case.
 For example, a client might choose to consume JPEG in low bandwidth conditions since they are efficient to transmit and widely used.
 However, clients constrained for memory or computing resources might choose to directly consume compressed textures such for scalability and performance.

 I3S supports most commonly used image formats such as JPEG/PNG, as well as rendering optimized compressed texture formats such as S3TC.
-The authoring application needs to provide the appropriate textureEncoding declaration using MIME types such as “image/jpeg” (for JPEG) and “image/vnd-ms.dds” (for S3TC).
+The authoring application needs to provide the appropriate texture encoding declaration using MIME types such as “image/jpeg” (for JPEG) and “image/vnd-ms.dds” (for S3TC).

-I3S will expand coverage for more compressed texture formats as they become widely adopted.

-### Texture Sets
+**Texture Sets**

 Multiple textures can be combined into a single texture using array buffer views.
 Large texture atlases (e.g. 2048 x 2048 px) with one texture per bundle are recommended.

-### Atlas Usage and Regions
+**Atlas Usage and Regions**

 Individual textures should be aggregated into texture atlases.
 Each individual texture becomes a subtexture.
 As with all texture resources, the atlas has to be 2^n sized on both dimensions, where n ranges [3,12].
 Width and height do not need to be equal.
 Subtextures also need to be 2^n sized with n in range [3,12].
 Subtextures with other dimensions can cause border artifacts when filtering or MIP-mapping.
 A subtexture can be padded to the nearest lower 2^n size by interpolating or scaling pixels.

 Subtexture pixels are identified by the subimageRegion attribute: [umin, vmin, umax, vmax].
 Region information is passed to the shader using a separate vertex attribute, which converts a UV vertex coordinate to a UVR coordinate.
 R encodes the [umin, vmin, umax, vmax] attribute values into 4 UInt16 values.

-### Texture coordinates
+**Texture coordinates**

-Texture coordinates are used since client capabilities for handling complex UV cases vary widely.
+Client capabilities for handling complex UV cases vary widely, so texture coordinates are used.
 Texture coordinates do not take atlas regions into account directly.
 They range from 0 to 1 in U and V, except when using the "repeat" wrapping mode.
 In repeat mode, U and V  range from 0 to n, where n is the number of repeats.
-The client is expected to use the subimageRegion values and the texture coordinates to best handle repeating textures in atlases.
+The client is expected to use the subimage region values and the texture coordinates to best handle repeating textures in atlases.

 ### Generating Image IDs